 With a 100% London focus, with 56% of our portfolio in our development programme and pipeline we are well positioned for future growth.
 With detailed business plans for each property reviewed quarterly and our focus on improving sustainability metrics that enhance the long term value of the business and reduce obsolescence, we create efficient, resilient healthy and innovative space which meets the changing demands of modern occupiers and is sensitive to the environment in which it is located.

 We are committed to providing space that meets occupiers’ needs, across a wide range of industries, helping us maintain high retention rates and low vacancy rates.
 We also aim to be innovative in our approach, utilising technology to improve the occupier experience, providing flexible spaces to meet a variety of needs and ensuring that sustainability touches everything we do.
-We are committed to building strong relationships with both our joint venture partners and key suppliers, including contractors, debt providers and advisors.
+We are committed to building strong relationships with both our joint venture partners and key service partners, including contractors, debt providers and advisors.
 In order to create space for London to thrive, we have a responsibility to ensure we have a long lasting positive impact on the communities in which we work.
 As a result, we also aim to have ongoing positive engagement with local authorities, planning departments and our local communities.

 Our experienced management team and in-house specialists are incentivised to deliver strong returns and outperform our KPI benchmarks.
 Our culture is entrepreneurial and collegiate, based on strong values, with a disciplined approach to risk management and governance.